pypeit/PypeIt/doc/quicklook.rst

 directory structure and makes assumptions about which calibrations can be used that are more lenient than recommended for a robust reduction.

+Importantly, ``pypeit_ql`` can only be used to reduce data *for a single science target.* All the science frames provided will be combined.
+Standard star frames can be included and, as long as they are automatically identified as standards, they will be reduced separately from the science target.
+For instruments with dither patterns that PypeIt can parse, image combination groups will be grouped by dither offset position.

 Here, we describe the algorithm and provide specific usage tutorials.

 The script usage can be displayed by calling the script with the